Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Setting and preliminary results

 where $Q_1$, $Q_2 \in \R^{n \times n}$, and $R_1$, $R_2 \in \R^{l \times l}$, with $Q_1$, $Q_2$, $R_1$ and $R_2$ symmetric, $Q_1,Q_2,R_2 \geq 0$ and $R_1 > 0$ and $s \in \R^n$, $v \in \R^l$, $c \in \R$.

 \begin{remark} Note, since

-holds, the quadratic terms in the first line of the stage cost \eqref{eq:stochStagecost} always jointly penalize the quadratic mean and the variance of $X$ and $U$, whereas the second part of the stage cost allows us to model an additional variance penalization that has no impact on the mean. \end{remark}
+holds, the quadratic terms in the first line of the stage cost \eqref{eq:stochStagecost} always jointly penalize the quadratic mean and the variance of $X$ and $U$, whereas the second part of the stage cost allows us to model an additional variance penalization that has no impact on the mean.
+While this gives us an additional degree of freedom in the design of the cost function, it is a priori not clear if the mean-square $\Exp{X}^T Q \Exp{X}$ term appearing in \eqref{eq:SecondMoment} has an impact on the solvability of the optimization problem \eqref{eq:sOCP}.
+However, since $\trace (Q \covar (X,Y))$ is a symmetric bilinear form for all $Q \geq 0$ and $\Exp{X^T R Y}$ is an inner product on $\Ltwo{\R^n}$ for all $R > 0$, we can conclude that $\Exp{X^T Q_1 X} + \trace ( Q_2 \covar(X) )$ from \eqref{eq:stochStagecost} is positive semidefinite and $\Exp{U^T R_1 U} + \trace ( R_2 \covar(U) )$ is positive definite, which guarantees the solvability of the problem. \end{remark}

 Then the generalized discrete-time stochastic linear-quadratic optimal control problem (OCP) under consideration reads